waynodiablo/Oystercard/battle_ships_web/01_theweb.md

 - Understand the client-server relationship.

 ### Challenge setup

-This challenge uses [cURL](http://curl.haxx.se/), a command line tool useful for making HTTP requests.
-It comes with the operating system.
+This challenge uses [httpie](https://github.com/jkbrzt/httpie), a command line tool useful for making HTTP requests.
+Install it from the command line with: `brew install httpie`.

 ### To complete this challenge, you will need to:

-- [ ] From the command line, use cURL to make a request to 'http://curl.haxx.se/'.
+- [ ] From the command line, use httpie to make a request to 'http://curl.haxx.se/'.
 - [ ] Explain to your partner what you see.
 - [ ] Explain to your partner:
   - [ ] what the "client" is in this situation.